alex-harvey-z3q/mac/README.md

 4297026372        8 -r--------    1 root             wheel                1675 Jul 29 15:47 /var/root/keys/private_key.pkcs7.pem
 ~~~

-Then, install the vcsrepo module:
+1. Then, install the vcsrepo module:

 ~~~ text
 sudo puppet module install puppetlabs-vcsrepo
 ~~~

-It's assumed that this is installed in `/Users/alexharvey/git/home/mac`.
+1. Clone this repo.
+It is assumed that this is installed in `/Users/alexharvey/git/home/mac`.

-Link the real hiera.yaml and hieradata files:
+1. Link the real hiera.yaml and hieradata files:

 ~~~ text
 sudo cd /etc/puppetlabs/puppet && \